 I carried mine to school.
 After all, it was one of my textbooks.
 Brother C, we called him, taught Bible History at Northwest Classen High School.
 In Cotton Patch Bible style, Bro.
 C would use imagery from the popular, if not scandalous, world of Championship Wrestling to amplify stories from the Bible.
 He attempted to capture the imagination of students who had little to no exposure to the history, the stories, in the Hebrew Scriptures.
 You have not lived until you heard him tell the story of Eglon and Ehud, not to mention the premillennial version of the Revelation.

 Early mornings once a week found us in our Christian club singing 70’s styled Christian songs inspired by the likes of Larry Norman, because it was, after all, the 70’s.
-We were all ready.
+We were all getting ready.
 We would then head off to a day of classes, our Bibles in tow and in full view.

 I may have written about Miles before.
 His story is not unlike Tom’s.
 Both received less of Jesus from me, though I surely thought I was going about it the right way.
 Chapter.
 Verse.
 See, “Read this one.”